fullstackslife/guild-scout-reports/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes all changes made to build the Guild Scout Reports system with a complete gallery feature and OCR text extraction capabilities.
+This document summarizes all changes made to build the Warbot.app system with a complete gallery feature and OCR text extraction capabilities.

 ## Files Created